alexandrglm/myLearningCorner/DevCamp2025/FullStack/MODULE_01_SCSS/01-008_SCSS_Variables.md

 # 🎨 **SCSS Variables (1)**

-This guide examines why using variables is a powerful tool to simplify our css code, also the syntax for **declaring** and **calling variables** in SCSS files will be introduced.
+This guide examines why using variables is a powerful tool to simplify our CSS code, also the syntax for **declaring** and **calling variables** in SCSS files will be introduced.

 ---